clempo2/JD2-pyprocgame/README.md

 JD2-pyprocgame is new software for the [Judge Dredd](https://www.ipdb.org/machine.cgi?id=1322) pinball machine written against [pyprocgame](http://pyprocgame.pindev.org/) running on a [P-ROC](https://www.multimorphic.com/store/circuit-boards/p-roc/) controller.
 It is a more polished version of [JD-pyprocgame](https://github.com/preble/JD-pyprocgame) by Gerry Stellenberg et al. The goal is to achieve near commercial quality while minimizing the amount of code.
 The rules are nearly identical to JD-pyprocgame with minimal changes dictated by bug fixing.

-In honnor of JD-pyprocgame, the first version of JD2-pyprocgame will be 2.0

 ## Installation

 The easiest is to run the all-in-one [SkeletonGame installer](http://skeletongame.com/step-1-installation-and-testing-the-install-windows/) to install Python 2.7 and supporting libraries.
 Note JD2-pyprocgame is not compatible with SkeletonGame, that portion of the all-in-one installation can be ignored afterwards.

-Copy the pyprocgame dev branch to C:\P-ROC\pyprocgame-dev
+Copy the [pyprocgame dev branch](https://github.com/preble/pyprocgame/tree/dev) to C:\P-ROC\pyprocgame-dev
-Copy the JD2-pyprocgame dev2 branch to C:\P-ROC\JD2-pyprocgame-dev2
+Copy the [JD2-pyprocgame dev2 branch](https://github.com/clempo2/JD2-pyprocgame/tree/dev2) to C:\P-ROC\JD2-pyprocgame-dev2
-Install the JD-pyprocgame media pack in C:\P-ROC\JD2-pyprocgame-dev2\assets
+Copy the JD-pyprocgame media kit to the JD2-pyprocgame source.
+- Copy [part 1 of the media kit](https://github.com/clempo3/JD-pyprocgame/blob/jd_media/jd_media_02a.tar.gz?raw=true) to C:\P-ROC\JD-pyprocgame-media\jd_media_02a.tar.gz
+- Copy [part 2 of the media kit](https://github.com/clempo3/JD-pyprocgame/blob/jd_media/jd_media_02b.tar.gz?raw=true) to C:\P-ROC\JD-pyprocgame-media\jd_media_02b.tar.gz
+- Extract assets from part 1 and part 2 of the media kit
+  cd c:\P-ROC\JD-pyprocgame-media
+  tar xf jd_media_02a.tar.gz
+  tar xf jd_media_02b.tar.gz
+- Run a script to copy the assets in a structure suitable for JD2-pyprocgame
+  cd c:\P-ROC\JD2-pyprocgame-dev2
+  copy_media.bat
+  (For Linux, run ./copy_media.sh instead)
+- You can now delete c:\JD-pyprocgame-media to save space if you want.

 Edit config.yaml to comment out this line when using a real P-ROC
 #pinproc_class: procgame.fakepinproc.FakePinPROC # comment out this line when using a real P-ROC.